dbgrvll/201-learning-journal/README.md

 This will be helpful in a couple of ways:
-I'll get to learn by practicing some HTML and lots of new JS Classmates and instructors will have fun getting to know me
+I'll get to learn by practicing some HTML and lots of new JS Classmates and instructors will have fun getting to know me Is to practice the pair programing with great success

 Build status
 This is the 1st phase of the About Me project
+This is the 3rd phase of the About Me project

 Code style
 Following instructors' and teaching assistants' lead.
 The code style will look and feel much like any newbie Code Felloes student